-Certain warranties are implied by law even though the seller never came out promised a certain thing.
+Certain warranties are implied by law even though the seller never promised a certain thing.
 There are certain basic requirements of merchantability.
 The product must meet certain minimum performance standards claimed for the product by the seller.
-If a manufacturer says a car drive nicely on highways, it implied that the car can reach 60 mph.
+If a manufacturer says a car drives nicely on highways, it implied that the car can reach 60 mph.
 There are also implied safety warranties.
 The seller of the car also implies the car will not blow up.

 A design defect occurs when the product is produced with an unreasonably dangerous design.
 When a person is actually hurt by the product he has a claim for injuries.
 Some products have to be designed to be dangerous though.
 For instance of what good is an electric saw if it cannot cut?
 The question becomes whether it is unreasonably dangerous.

 If the company failed to put a safety guard on the saw, it might then be called unreasonably dangerous.
 When prosecuting a law suit, the products liability attorney will examine the design of the saw and compare it others in the industry.
 If the defendant's saw lacks safety features which other manufacturers carry, there are grounds to consider the saw defectively designed.

 Many products are quite useful and safe when used in a certain way.
 Nevertheless they can be quite dangerous when used in a way that the manufacturer did not intend.
 Where this occurs, the manufacturer has a duty to warn the customer of the hazards associated with the product.